daleao/sdv/ImmersiveProfessions/README.md

 - **SpelunkerSpeedCap** (uint) - The maximum speed bonus a Spelunker can reach (values above 10 may cause problems).
 - **EnableGetExcited** (bool) - Toggles the Get Excited buff when a Demolitionist is hit by an explosion.
 - **SeaweedIsJunk** (bool) - Whether Seaweed and Algae are considered junk for fishing purposes.
+- **AnglerMultiplierCeiling** (float) - The maximum fish price multiplier that can be accumulated by Angler.
 - **TrashNeededPerTaxLevel** (uint) - Represents the number of trash items the Conservationist must collect in order to gain a 1% tax deduction the following season.
 Use this value to balance your game if you use or don't use Automate.
 Default is 100.
 - **TrashNeededPerFriendshipPoint** (uint) - Represents the number of trash items the Prestiged Conservationist must collect in order to gain 1 point of friendship towards all villagers.
 Default is 100.
 - **TaxDeductionCeiling** (float) - Represents the maximum allowed tax deduction by the Ferngill Revenue Service.
 Set this to a sensible value to avoid breaking your game.
 Default is 0.25 (25% bonus value on every item).